 Dear Purchasers, It has come to our attention that many clients who are due to complete on property purchases are worried because they cannot yet get back to Thailand.
 Read more

-The potential in the ASEAN services sector emerging with the establishment of the AEC will be a chance for business support service providers to expand in scope and generate business through intercooperation with same profile companies throughout the ten AEC member countries.
-At the same time companies in the service sector within the AEC should be concerned about their potential and strengthen their intercooperation.
+The potential in the ASEAN services sector emerging with the establishment of the AEC will be a chance for business support service providers to expand in scope and generate business.
+This is through inter-cooperation with same profile companies throughout the ten AEC member countries.
+At the same time, companies in the service sector should be concerned about their potential and strengthen their inter-cooperation.
 Capacity-building activities through sharing information by building business networks are, therefore, of utmost importance.

-The establishment of such an Association/Alliance would allow member companies to provide services to clients in their respective country through direct intercooperation with partner companies in the other AEC countries on a one-stop basis, without having to invest into expensive mergers & acquisitions abroad or having to maintain a physical presence there.
+The establishment of such an Association/Alliance would allow member companies to provide services to clients in their respective country through direct inter-cooperation with partner companies in the other AEC countries on a one-stop basis, without having to invest into expensive mergers & acquisitions abroad or having to maintain a physical presence there.

-This Association/Alliance will enhance the competitiveness, productivity and dynamism of service providers both by reducing cost and by facilitating their mutual access to information, market, human resource development and finance, thus strengthening their resilience to better withstand adverse macroeconomic and financial difficulties, as well as the challenges of a more liberalised business environment.
+This Alliance will enhance the competitiveness, productivity and dynamism of service providers.
+This is possible by reducing cost and by facilitating their mutual access to information, market, human resource development and finance.
+Thus, strengthening their resilience to better withstand adverse macroeconomic and the challenges of a more liberalized business environment.